black-sliver/PopTracker/doc/PACKS.md

 * `:SetOverlay(string)`: set overlay text (see JsonItem), only available in PopTracker
 * `:SetOverlayBackground(string)`: set overlay background (see JsonItem), only available in PopTracker, since 0.17.0
 * `:SetOverlayFontSize(int)`: set overlay font size (~pixels), only available in PopTracker, since 0.17.2
+* `.Owner`: returns empty table at the moment for compatibility reasons, since 0.18.2

 *Probably more to come.*